pedrosanta/dotfiles/README.md

-# dotfiles
+# ⚙ pedrosanta / dotfiles
-⚙ My configuration and dot files.
+My collection of configuration and dotfiles, based on @mathiasbynens/dotfiles.